• Skip to main content

 Any time they discuss piracy, content creators like to talk about how many copies were pirated, multiply that by the sale price and come up with an astronomical figure that they feel was “stolen” from them.
 Many pirates steal content they couldn’t or wouldn’t pay for.
 In such as case, it isn’t correct to view this as a lost sale.

 Bill Gates was once asked whether he would prefer people pirate Windows or use another operating system.
-After making clear that he wanted people to pay for it, he acknowledge he’d rather they pirate Windows than use something else.
+After making it clear that he wanted people to pay for it, he acknowledged he’d rather they pirate Windows than use something else.

 I think many writers, given the choice between someone reading their book and not paying for it, or not reading it at all, would rather have the reader.
 If nothing else, they might recommend your book to someone who actually will pay for it.